masudmkhan/qr-scanner/README.md

 #### Project Details

 * Design of a QR code scanner
-* Project of FrontEnd Mentors
+* Project of Frontend Mentor